-The following blog post was written by AirPR’s Director of Product, Rebekah Iliff.
-In addition to her role at AirPR, she is a technology/startup blogger for The Huffington Post and has recently been a featured columnist for Entrepreneur Magazine’s “Young Entrepreneur.”
+The following blog post was written by Onclusive’s Director of Product, Rebekah Iliff.
+In addition to her role at Onclusive, she is a technology/startup blogger for The Huffington Post and has recently been a featured columnist for Entrepreneur Magazine’s “Young Entrepreneur.”

 Here is the #1 problem with traditional PR as it stands today: no one, and this includes PR professionals, can figure out how the heck to define it as technology and the uprising of self-publication and self-distribution platforms has made the traditional role amorphous in scope.

 Is it media pitching and getting a “hit” on the local news station or CNN?

 Is it writing news releases and distributing them over the newswire for SEO and online brand equity building?

 Is it managing social media properties and engaging various constituents in meaningful dialogue online?

 Perhaps it’s managing events on behalf of clients, and pushing them out as thought leaders in a particular industry?

 Or is it all of these things done to varying degrees depending on the client’s needs, wants, desires, and perceptions?

 And why is it problematic to not have a clear definition of the PR role?

 Well for starters, you have an industry that has always battled a reputation of being dispensable, impact incalculable, and often unprofessional in nature – with no “real” licensing board, or concrete understanding of what constitutes a publicist, versus a public relations professional, versus a communications executive.
 In the world of “professionals” it’s fairly understandable what an accountant does, where an attorney can be helpful, and why you need a family doctor on your call list.